drupal-entity-training/event/index.md

   implements EventInterface
   ```

-* Try out the new methods
+* Try out the new getter methods

   Run the following PHP code: